CZ-NIC/knot/doc/man_kxdpgun.rst

   Send query and don't ACK the response or anything further.

 **8**
-  Don't close the connection and ignore close by counterpart (TCP only).
+  Don't close the connection and ignore close by counterpart.

 **9**
   Operate normally except for not ACKing the final FIN+ACK (TCP only).